Orlando Criminal Process

 The purpose of this guide is to give a brief overview of what the Orlando criminal process looks like from beginning to end.
 When people get arrested the first complaint they usually have is lack of information and a lack of understanding what the Orlando Criminal Process Looks like.
 This guide merely attempts to give a rough timeline of the Orlando criminal process.
 Clearly there is more to the Orlando Criminal Process than this, but this helps to give those people who are uniformed some understanding of what the Orlando Criminal Process looks like.
 At least in a rough generalized way.

-- 5. Case Management: The next step in the Orlando Criminal Process.
+The next step in the Orlando Criminal Process.
 Case Management occurs several weeks after arraignment.
 Not all criminal divisions and not all cases have case management.
 Case Management is a tool of alleged judicial efficiency where all the unresolved cases are placed on a docket and again the judge and the state will attempt to clean the docket up by having cases get resolved.
 Some judges make offers from the bench.
 Some State Attorneys will actually attempt to make their legit best offers at this stage.
-While others don’t plan much for it and simply treat it as a seond arraignment.
+While others don’t plan much for it and simply treat it as a second arraignment.
 A lot of this is case and courtroom specific.
-A good lawyer with knowledge of the process can help walk you through.
+A good criminal defense attorney with knowledge of the process can help walk you through.